-3. Focusing too much on you, when there’s a lot more territory to cover.
+3. Pride: Focusing too much on you, when there’s a lot more territory to cover.

 One of the keys to blogging success is connecting with readers.
 You want to show your authentic self and share your personal experiences — it’s critical to building trust.

-But, even though people are coming to see and hear from you, don’t make it all about you.
+But even though readers are coming to hear from you, don’t make it all about you.
 Just like in life, an excess of pride can drive people away.

 Share what you know, while diversifying your writing for your audience.
 Forge ahead on new topics outside your experience bubble and take time to also share the stories and expertise of others.